This activity is part of NASN's Virtual Hill Day. Learn more about this 3-day event.

 Dear Congressman or Senator,

-I am writing to urge you to Co-Sponsor the Nurses for Under-Resourced Schools Everywhere (NURSE) Act, HR 5251/S 2532 (please choose the House or Senate bill number depending who you are emailing).
+I am writing to urge you to co-sponsor the Nurses for Under-Resourced Schools Everywhere (NURSE) Act, HR 2606/S 1362 [please choose the House or Senate bill number depending who you are emailing].
 As a school nurse, I know firsthand how important it is for children to have a registered nurse at school to take care of their health care needs.

 The NURSE Act would give grants to increase the number of school nurses in Title I schools where there does not already exist a school nurse.

-National data indicates 39 percent of public schools have a school nurse all day, every day, while another 35 percent of schools have a school nurse who works part-time in one or more schools.
+National data indicates 39 percent of public schools have a school nurse, while another 35 percent of schools have a school nurse who works part-time in one or more schools.
 This leaves another 25 percent of schools that do not have a school nurse at all.
 Wide ratio disparities exist from state to state, within states and school districts, and between urban and rural.

 Children today face increased social and emotional issues; according to the CDC, 20 percent of children and adolescents experience some sort of mental disorder.
 School nurses spend one-third of their time providing mental health issues and are critical members of the mental health team.